blopker/codebook/README.md

 ## Release

-To update the Language server:
+To publish a new version:

 1. Update and commit changelog with new version number
 1. Run `make release-lsp`